-- 3. Service centers: Especially in technology companies, offsite client support and service meetings are common and may require teams to stay overnight. - Executive/VIP meetings: Often organized by executive assistants, this category can be the most difficult to uncover.
-It is important to understand spend levels and expectations. - D. Identify synergies with travel management, procurement and finance. - Travel and meetings management converge in several areas.
+- 1. Commercial, sales and marketing: From product launches to regional sales meetings, these divisions hold high- and low-profile meetings.
+High-profile events may be fully or partially outsourced to third parties and likely among the company's best managed meetings.
+In addition to looking for meetings spend in these divisions, also review planning processes or best practices.
+Acknowledging them may ease buyin for these divisions. - 2.
+HR and training: Training and employee-development meetings are common but may be small compared with sales and marketing events. - 3.
+Service centers: Especially in technology companies, offsite client support and service meetings are common and may require teams to stay overnight. - 4.
+Executive/VIP meetings: Often organized by executive assistants, this category can be the most difficult to uncover.
+It is important to understand spend levels and expectations. - D. Identify synergies with travel management, procurement and finance. - 1.
+Travel and meetings management converge in several areas.
 Leaders in these departments should conduct joint quarterly business review meetings with: - a.
 TMCs, meetings management companies and other suppliers: There are opportunities to leverage suppliers for group travel, venue sourcing and meeting planning.
 For transparency in tracking all meeting participants, use your TMC for all group travel, and have group agents offer highlevel service.
-Conduct an RFP to limit the list of meeting planning agencies-before you implement a formal SMM program, various such suppliers will be in use around the company-to reduce expenses and create consistency in the attendee experience. - b.
+Conduct an RFP to limit the list of meeting planning agencies-before you implement a formal SMM program, various such suppliers will be in use around the company-to reduce expenses and create consistency in the attendee experience.

+- b.
 Hotel programs: Companies with significant global hotel spend have an opportunity to negotiate a chain-level master service agreement for group and transient travel.
 Additionally, a preferred provider program for meetings hotels, on a chain and/or brand level, leverages spend, improves concessions and streamlines processes.
-Negotiationed contracts are required for each meeting.
+Negotiated contracts are required for each meeting.
 Also, ground transport companies may offer synergy for travel and meetings. - c.
 Payment programs: Improve meetings payment efficiency, obtain detailed data on spend and access card rebate programs by deploying meeting cards, P-cards, virtual cards or business travel accounts.
 However, understand how cards will be reconciled and how the data will be reported, e.g., through the card reporting program or enterprise resource planning system.
-Ensure that finance approves the reconciliation system and consider developing a payment strategy and business case for the payment solution.
+Ensure that finance approves the reconciliation system and consider developing a payment strategy and business case for the payment solution. - d.
+Technology: Use the company's online booking tool for group travel.
+For hybrid events, build notifications into the travel booking process to remind travelers that they may attend the meeting virtually. - 2.
+Meetings management can benefit from formalized procurement processes as long as they acknowledge unique event needs and stakeholders remain flexible.
+Procurement can uncover supplier data and support MSA efforts, combining transient and group volume for hotels, airlines and agencies.
+Many procurement departments hire meeting sourcing experts to understand contract nuances.